wilrob/arcadia/README.md

 Metadata can be added or edited using tools such as Photoshop or <a href="https://exiftool.org/gui/" target="_blank">exiftool</a>

 ### Fancybox display
-By clicking on the photo, you display it in the original format.
-You can view the album in horizontal mode.
+By clicking on the photo, you enlarge the photo at its original format.